tonytw1/osm-jigsaw/README.md

 ireland-and-northern-ireland-180717.tags.pbf
 ```

+### Output formats

-The 3 files are in protocol buffer format and contain [OutputArea](src/main/protobuf/outputarea.proto), [OutputGraphNode](src/main/protobuf/outputgraphnode.proto) and [OutputTagging](src/main/protobuf/outputtagging.proto) objects.
+The 3 files are in protocol buffer format and contain [OutputArea](osm-jigsaw-parser/src/main/protobuf/outputarea.proto), [OutputGraphNode](osm-jigsaw-parser/src/main/protobuf/outputgraphnode.proto) and [OutputTagging](osm-jigsaw-parser/src/main/protobuf/outputtagging.proto) objects.
 These formats are described below.

-These 3 files should be placed in a location where they are accessible to the [OSM Jigsaw API](https://github.com/tonytw1/osm-jigsaw-api).
+These 3 files should be placed in a location where they are accessible to the [OSM Jigsaw API](osm-jigsaw-api).

-### Output formats
+Protocol buffer was choosen for it's relatively small file size and fast import; it's also consistant with the OSM extract files.

 #### OutputArea